 I have never read any Harry Potter books, nor have I watched any of the movies.
 The only thing I know about Harry Potter is what I’ve picked up over the years from references, movie clips, overheard discussions, etc. I am planning to go through the entire book series, and I have just finished the first one.
-My reviews will likely contain spoilers, as I’m not too worried about avoiding that, with as long as these have been out, and as well known as they are, but I’ll still post a warning with each review, just in case.
+Even though these books/movies have been out for a while and are really well known, I’ll still warn in advance that my reviews will likely contain spoilers.

 I also plan to watch the movies, even though I was recently told that the movies were garbage.
 The same person also told me that I “just have to get through the first couple of books,” because after that, they get better (for clarification, he might come across kind of mean based on what I’m saying, but he was recommending the books, because he really likes them; he just had some caveats).
 However, I think he and I have a different taste in books, at least to a degree, because his brief reasoning for the later ones being better was because the first few were written for a younger audience.
 He said that as the characters aged, the writing was written for an older audience as well.
 I have always enjoyed things that are meant for teens or young adults though, even as I’ve gotten older.

 With that in mind, I can honestly say that, though I saw what he was insinuating, about the book being for a young audience, it didn’t bother me much.
 I was a bit put off by the early chapters about Harry’s family, not just because of how terrible they were (which was obviously on purpose), but because of the way in which they were described.
 Definitely very silly and over-the-top.
 And some of that carried on throughout the book.
 However, I enjoyed the way the story unfolded all the same.